SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/overview.md

 layout: redirect
 ---

-The following sections will walk you through all functionalities of the Cockpit application in detail.
+The following sections will walk you through all functionalities of the Cockpit web app in detail.

 For your convenience find an overview on the content of this document below.